tedneward/Azgaarnoth/Classes/Cleric/Life.md

 # Divine Domain: Life

 ## Domain Spells
-Starting at 1st level, you gain domain spells at the cleric levels listed in the Unity Domain Spells table.
+Starting at 1st level, you gain domain spells at the cleric levels listed in the Life Domain Spells table.
 See the Life Domain class feature for how domain spells work.

 **Life Domain Spells**
 Cleric Level |	Spells